canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-use-packages
+define-a-companion-object

-# Exercise 8 > Use Packages
+# Exercise 9 > Define a Companion Object

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.